CHP RADIO SYSTEMS

 Photos courtesy Roger Rockstrom

 Light bar functions are controlled by the "containment box" shown here, which in turn contains the Federal Signal controller which is wired to the GE S810 control head.
 Further discussion of these containment boxes is found on the CHP 2001 web page on this site.
-By 2009 most of the Federal Signal controllers were being replaced by Whelen equipment as cars came off the Motor Transport line. :
+By the late 1990's most of the Federal Signal controllers had been replaced by Whelen equipment as cars came off the Motor Transport line.
+The Whelen boxes were being used by the early 1990's. :

 NOTE: THE FATE OF THE 1977 MOTOROLA/GE RADIO FLEET: